Python-SIP/sip/doc/using.rst

 previous examples.

-    - The :directive:`%Import` directive has been added to specify that we are extending the class hierarchy defined in the file ``QtGui/QtGuimod.sip``.
+    - The :directive:`%Import` directive has been added to specify that we are extending the class hierarchy defined in the file :file:`QtWidgets/QtWidgetsmod.sip`.
+This file is part of PyQt5.
-      This file is part of PyQt4.
-The build system will take care of finding the file's exact location.

-    - The :directive:`%If` directive has been added to specify that everything [#]_ up to the matching :directive:`%End` directive only applies to Qt v4.2 and later.  ``Qt_4_2_0`` is a *tag* defined in ``QtCoremod.sip`` [#]_ using the :directive:`%Timeline` directive.  :directive:`%Timeline` is used to define a tag for each version of a library's API you are wrapping allowing you to maintain all the different versions in a single SIP specification.
-The build system provides support to ``configure.py`` scripts for working out the correct tags to use according to which version of the library is actually installed.
+    - The :directive:`%If` directive has been added to specify that everything up to the matching :directive:`%End` directive only applies to Qt v5.2 and later.  ``Qt_5_2_0`` is a *tag* defined in :file:`QtCoremod.sip` [#]_ using the :directive:`%Timeline` directive.  :directive:`%Timeline` is used to define a tag for each version of a library's API you are wrapping allowing you to maintain all the different versions in a single SIP specification.

     - The :aanno:`TransferThis` annotation has been added to the constructor's argument.
 It specifies that if the argument is not 0 (i.e. the ``Hello``